The miniDSP Device Console¶

 miniDSP Device Console will check for firmware updates when a device is connected, and notify you if one is available.
 To manually update the firmware, click the Refresh DSP Firmware and Refresh XMOS Firmware button.

 You do not need to use these buttons in normal operation.
-They are there in case your Flex has issues and/or miniDSP Support instructs you to refresh the firmware.
+They are there in case your Flex has issues or miniDSP Support instructs you to refresh the firmware.

 Convert to Flex (DL)¶

-To purchase the Dirac Live upgrade, click on Convert to Flex (DL) in the Device Console sidebar:
+To begin, click on Convert to Flex (DL) in the Device Console sidebar:

 Read the information and warning notices and click through if you wish to proceed.